 DELIVERY PLAN: SERVICE SUPPORT No. Objective Strategic Objective Owner Ву 2.24 Creation of a UKRO Newsletter.
-1 lan Greenman October 2024 2.25 Delivery of a UKRO Challenge Year 'Seminar' for UKRO volunteers and patrons.
+1 lan Greenman October 2025 2.25 Delivery of a UKRO Challenge Year 'Seminar' for UKRO volunteers and patrons.
 1,2&3 lan Greenman Annually 2.26 Deliver a Sponsors Event to update on the UKRO, expand the Research and Development 'Offer' and align support to the UKRO rather than individual Rescue Challenge hosts.
 3 lan Greenman Annually 2.27 Seek UKRO membership of the Global Alliance of Non-Governmental Organisation (NGO) for Road Safety.
-3 Cameron Black July 2024 2.28 Commission report on options for Post-Crash Response partnerships with Commonwealth Nations.
-3 Cameron Black November 2024 2.29 Support the work of the World Rescue Organisation (WRO), including Board and Rescue Challenge delivery/development.
-1,2&3 Neil Odin/ Cameron Black/ Ian Marritt Annually 2.30 Identify funding for Phase 2 of the Ukraine IDP.
-3 Cameron Black October 2024 2.31 Develop report on Post-Crash Response for Nepal.
-3 Cameron Black Scoping Visit in November 2024 2.32 Investigate options for closer international collaboration with Approved Training Provider Technical Rescue International (TRI).
-1,2&3 Cameron Black October 2024 2.33 Establish stronger links between UKRO Global and FireAid.
-Cameron Black Annually 2.34 Purchasing of Social Media Scheduling Platform to assist in promoting UKRO. lan Greenman October 2024 2.35 Ongoing Review of and Development of UKRO Risk Register. lan Greenman Annually 2.36 Review existing Patrons and approach to their use. lan Greenman Annually
+3 Cameron Black July 2025 2.28 Commission report on options for Post-Crash Response partnerships with Commonwealth Nations.
+3 Cameron Black November 2025 2.29 Support the work of the World Rescue Organisation (WRO), including Board and Rescue Challenge delivery/development.
+1,2&3 Dan Quin/ Cameron Black/ Ian Marritt Annually 2.30 Identify funding for Phase 2 of the Ukraine IDP.
+3 Cameron Black October 2025 2.31 Develop report on Post-Crash Response for Nepal.
+3 Cameron Black June 2025 2.32 Investigate options for closer international collaboration with Approved Training Provider Technical Rescue International (TRI).
+1,2&3 Cameron Black October 2025 2.33 Establish stronger links between UKRO Global and FireAid.
+Cameron Black Annually 2.35 Ongoing Review of and Development of UKRO Risk Register. lan Greenman Annually 2.36 Review existing Patrons and approach to their use. lan Greenman Annually

-DELIVERY PLAN: SERVICE SUPPORT No. Objective Strategic Objective Owner Ву 2.37 Development of Marketing Strategy and Social Media Policy. lan Greenman October 2024 2.38 Continued provision of article for the Emergency Services Times (EST), Institution of Fire Engineers (IFE) Journal and Fire Magazine.
-1&3 lan Greenman Annually 2.39 Ensure that the UKRO Website, App and other platforms are update, current and consistent in content, brand, etc. lan Greenman Annually 2.40 Develop a UKRO Business Continuity Plan (BCP).
-Ian Greenman October 2024 2.41 Ensure that the UKRO Financial Accounts are current, accurate and independently examined.
+DELIVERY PLAN: SERVICE SUPPORT No. Objective Strategic Objective Owner Ву 2.38 Continued provision of article for the Emergency Services Times (EST), Institution of Fire Engineers (IFE) Journal and Fire Magazine.
+1&3 lan Greenman Annually 2.39 Ensure that the UKRO Website, App and other platforms are update, current and consistent in content, brand, etc. lan Greenman Annually 2.40 Develop a UKRO Business Continuity Plan (BCP). lan Greenman October 2025 2.41 Ensure that the UKRO Financial Accounts are current, accurate and independently examined.
 Including that all expenditure is prudent and appropriately challenged.
-Guy Goodman Annually 2.42 Ensure that UKRO Governance is established and adhered to.
-Guy Goodman Annually 2.43 Ensure that the UKRO Insurance(s) is attained and is sufficient cover for the charity's activities.
-Guy Goodman Annually 2.44 Oversee the provision of Health and Safety Management, for UKRO activities, working closely with partners, hosts, etc. Guy Goodman Annually
+Financial Support for UKRO Annually 2.42 Ensure that UKRO Governance is established and adhered to.
+Sarah Mason Annually 2.43 Ensure that the UKRO Insurance(s) is attained and is sufficient cover for the charity's activities.
+Sarah Mason Annually 2.44 Oversee the provision of Health and Safety Management, for UKRO activities, working closely with partners, hosts, etc. Sarah Mason Annually 2.45 Provide future hosts for national events from Fire and Rescue Services in the UK and develop succession planning for type of events each year.
+Annually